 The Strategic Scholars Program, a program developed and implemented by the Centers for Disease Control and Prevention (CDC) and the National Network of Public Health Institutes (NNPHI), uses a community of practice cohort model and multiple learning modalities to build governmental public health workforce capacity in eight strategic skill areas.
-The program will launch its fourth cohort in February 2021; selected Public Health Scholars will have the opportunity to build their skills in Change Management, a critical skill for initiating, implementing, and sustaining positive changes to local health department structure and functioning.
+The program launched its fourth cohort in February 2021; selected Public Health Scholars had the opportunity to build their skills in Change Management, a critical skill for initiating, implementing, and sustaining positive changes to local health department structure and functioning.

 About the Strategic Scholars Program Change Management Cohort (2021)

 According to the deBeaumont Foundation’s Building Skills for a More Strategic Public Health Workforce: A Call to Action, “Change management means scaling programs up and down or changing them entirely in response to the environment, and identifying core elements to help sustain programs in challenging times.
 A framework for guiding public health managers in the change management process is crucial to this process (Thompson, 2010).”
 Additionally, the 2017 Public Health Workforce Interest and Needs Survey (PH WINS) demonstrated change management as one of the top training needs identified by public health workers.
 Click here to view our past Strategic Scholars participants.

 How will it benefit public health departments and the communities that they serve?

 Upon completion of the program, participants will be able to:

 - Create a sense of urgency, build the change leadership team, and draft the change vision

 - Assess organizational and stakeholder readiness